rlober/RoBO/_posts/0008-08-08-tutorials.md

 ```

-HPOlib2 allows to evaluate single configuration only subsets of the data which allows us to
+HPOlib2 allows to evaluate single configurations only subsets of the data which allows us to
 use Fabolas or MTBO.
 If want to use Fabolas to optimize let's say a support vector machine on MNIST we first have to
 wrap the HPOlib2 benchmarks class in order to pass the correct ration of the dataset size: